PRIVACY POLICY

 Privacy Policy: https://www.telecash.de/datenschutz/

-- Integration of event apps (web apps that are called up via a URL in the browser of a smartphone), provided by LINEUPR GmbH
+- Integration of event apps (web apps that are accessed via a URL in the browser of a smartphone), provided by LINEUPR GmbH

 Adform Conversion Pixel

-To improve the comfort and quality of our service, we use conversion tracking and retargeting technology, both web services from Adform ApS, Wildersgade 10B, 1, 1408 Copenhagen K, Denmark, Denmark.
+To improve the convenience and quality of our service, we use conversion tracking and retargeting technology, both web services of Adform ApS, Wildersgade 10B, 1, 1408 Copenhagen K, Denmark.

-Conversion tracking: This website uses Adform conversion tracking.
-The temporary cookie for conversion tracking is set when a user has contact with an ad placed by Adform.
+Conversion tracking: This website uses Adform's conversion tracking.
+The temporary cookie for conversion tracking is set when a user comes into contact with an ad placed by Adform.

-Users who do not wish to participate in tracking can deactivate the Adform or Google cookie via their Internet browser or object to data collection and storage at any time for the future here.
-You can delete cookies already stored on your computer in your browser or by deleting temporary websites.
+Users who do not wish to participate in tracking can deactivate the Adform or Google cookie via their Internet browser or object to data collection and storage here at any time in the future.
+You can delete cookies already stored on your computer in the browser you are using or remove them by deleting temporary websites.

-Retargeting: This website uses Adform's retargeting technology.
-This makes it possible to target those Internet users with advertising on the websites of our partners who are already interested in our website and our products.
-In retargeting, the advertising material is displayed on the basis of a cookie-based analysis of previous user behavior.
+Retargeting: This website uses retargeting technology from Adform.
+This enables us to target advertising on our partners' websites to those Internet users who have already shown an interest in our website and our products.
+The advertising material is displayed in retargeting based on a cookie-based analysis of previous user behavior.
 This is a temporary cookie that expires after 60 days.
-If you do not want Adform to show you interest-based advertising, you can object to future data collection and storage here at any time.
-For more information on Adform's privacy policy, visit http://site.adform.com/privacy-policy/de/
+If you do not want to see interest-based advertising from Adform, you can object to the collection and storage of data here at any time for the future.
+You can find more information about Adform's data protection policy at http://site.adform.com/privacy-policy/de/

 Seeding Conversion Tracking

-So-called conversion tracking from the Seeding Alliance (Seeding Alliance GmbH, Gustav-Heinemann-Ufer 74b 50968 Cologne) is used on this website.
-When the conversion is complete, a cookie is used to record whether the visitor reached the target page via an advertising medium from the Seeding Alliance.
-Otherwise, the visitor's data will not be saved, and each conversion per visitor will only be recorded once.
-Under no circumstances will personal data of the visitor be recorded.
+This site uses so-called conversion tracking from Seeding Alliance (Seeding Alliance GmbH, Gustav-Heinemann-Ufer 74b 50968 Cologne).
+This uses a cookie to record at the end of the conversion whether the visitor reached the target page via a Seeding Alliance advertising medium.
+Otherwise, the visitor's data is not saved, and each conversion is only recorded once per visitor.
+Under no circumstances is personal data about the visitor recorded.

-Further information on data protection at Seeding Alliance GmbH and the use of cookies, including the option of opting out, can be found at https://seeding-alliance.de/datenschutz/
+Further information on data protection at Seeding Alliance GmbH and the use of cookies, including the option to opt out, can be found at https://seeding-alliance.de/datenschutz/

-This site uses behavioral targeting from Ligatus GmbH (Christophstrasse 19, D-50670 Cologne, Germany).
-Ligatus GmbH strictly adheres to the legal requirements for data protection, in particular the EU General Data Protection Regulation as well as the provisions of the Telemedia Act and the Federal Data Protection Act.
+This site uses behavioral targeting from Ligatus GmbH (Christophstraße 19, D-50670 Cologne, Germany).
+Ligatus GmbH strictly adheres to the legal requirements for data protection, in particular the EU General Data Protection Regulation and the provisions of the Telemedia Act and the Federal Data Protection Act.
 Further information on the cookies used by Ligatus and data protection at Ligatus as well as an option to object can be found at https://www.ligatus.de/datenschutz.
-You can revoke the consent you have already given here: https://ext.ligatus.com/oba-optout/opt-out?action=optout&callback=3.
+You can revoke your consent here: https://ext.ligatus.com/oba-optout/opt-out?action=optout&callback=3.

 Outbrain Conversion Pixel

-Our website uses the technology of the provider Outbrain, with which our users are referred to further content on our website and on websites of third parties that may also be of interest to them.
-The further reading recommendations integrated by Outbrain, for example below an article, are determined on a purely pseudonymous basis on the basis of the content previously read by the user.
-For more information on Outbrain's privacy policy, visit http://www.outbrain.com/de/legal/privacy.
-You can object to being tracked to display interest-based recommendations at any time; To do this, click on the "Reject" (opt-out) field under Outbrain's data protection declaration, available at http://www.outbrain.com/de/legal/privacy.
+Our website uses technology from Outbrain, which draws our users' attention to additional content on our website and on third-party websites that may also be of interest to them.
+The additional reading recommendations integrated by Outbrain, for example below an article, are determined on a purely pseudonymous basis based on the content previously read by the user.
+You can find more information about Outbrain's data protection at http://www.outbrain.com/de/legal/privacy.
+You can object to tracking for the display of interest-based recommendations at any time; to do so, click on the "Opt-out" field under Outbrain's privacy policy, which can be accessed at http://www.outbrain.com/de/legal/privacy.

 Plista Conversion Pixel

-Our website is supported by a fully automatic recommendation technology from plista GmbH, Torstraße 33, 10119 Berlin.
-With the help of this technology, we would like to improve the user-friendliness of our website by recommending you, our visitors, articles and advertisements that are tailored to your individual interests (so-called usage-based advertising).
-In order to be able to display usage-based advertising, plista uses cookies on all websites of the plista partner network to collect information about the usage behavior of website visitors (so-called usage data) and summarizes this with a random identifier assigned by plista (so-called cookie ID) to create usage profiles.
-You can find more information on this and on data protection at plista at https://www.plista.com/de/about/privacy/.
+Our website is supported by a fully automated recommendation technology from plista GmbH, Torstraße 33, 10119 Berlin.
+With the help of this technology, we want to improve the user-friendliness of our website by recommending to you, our visitors, articles and advertisements that are tailored to your individual interests (so-called usage-based advertising).
+In order to be able to display usage-based advertising, plista uses cookies on all websites of the plista partner network to collect information about the usage behavior of website visitors (so-called usage data) and summarizes this into usage profiles using a random identifier assigned by plista (so-called cookie ID).
+You can find more information about this and plista's data protection at https://www.plista.com/de/about/privacy/.

-You are of course free to deactivate usage-based advertising from plista at any time by declaring your opt-out at https://www.plista.com/de/about/opt-out/ at the bottom of the page.
+Of course, you are free to deactivate usage-based advertising from plista at any time by declaring your opt-out at the bottom of the page at https://www.plista.com/de/about/opt-out/.

 LinkedIn Conversion Pixel

 We use conversion tracking components from the LinkedIn network on our website.
 LinkedIn is a service of LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA.
-This enables you to be shown relevant advertising based on your interests.
-We also receive aggregated and anonymous reports of advertising activity and information about how you interact with our website from LinkedIn.
+This enables you to see relevant advertising based on your interests.
+We also receive aggregated and anonymous reports from LinkedIn on advertising activities and information on how you interact with our website.

-Details on data collection by LinkedIn and on your rights and setting options can be found in LinkedIn's data protection information.
-You can find these notices at http://www.linkedin.com/legal/privacy-policy
+Details on data collection by LinkedIn as well as your rights and setting options can be found in LinkedIn's privacy policy.
+This information can be found at http://www.linkedin.com/legal/privacy-policy

-You can object to the analysis of your usage behavior by LinkedIn and the display of interest-based recommendations ("opt-out"); To do this, click on the field "Reject on LinkedIn" (for LinkedIn members) or "Reject" (for other users) under the following link: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out .
+You can object to the analysis of your usage behavior by LinkedIn and the display of interest-based recommendations ("opt-out"); to do so, click on the "Reject on LinkedIn" field (for LinkedIn members) or "Reject" (for other users) under the following link: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.

 Taboola

-Taboola Inc., London (Oneustonsq, 40 Melton Street, 13th Floor, London, NW1 2FD) uses cookies to determine which websites you visit frequently and how you move around our website.
-For this purpose, device-related data and log data are collected and usage profiles are generated when pseudonyms are used.
+Taboola Inc., London (Oneustonsq, 40 Melton Street, 13th Floor, London, NW1 2FD) uses cookies to determine which websites you frequently visit and how you move around our website.
+For this purpose, device-related data and log data are collected and usage profiles are created when pseudonyms are used.
 These usage profiles are not merged with data about the bearer of the pseudonym and do not allow any conclusions to be drawn about your personal data.
-Your IP address, for example, will be shortened and transmitted to Taboola. https://www.taboola.com/privacy-policy
+Your IP address, for example, is transmitted to Taboola in abbreviated form. https://www.taboola.com/privacy-policy

 Trade Desk Pixel

-This site uses technology from The Trade Desk Inc., 42 N Chestnut St, Ventura, California, CA - 9300, USA.
+This website uses technology from The Trade Desk Inc., 42 N Chestnut St, Ventura, California, CA – 9300, USA.
 Information about the surfing behavior of website visitors is collected for marketing purposes in a purely anonymous form and cookies are set for this purpose.
-No personal data is collected or stored here.
+No personal data is collected or stored.

-You can object to the processing of cookie data generated by The Trade Desk at https://www.adsrvr.org/ at any time.
-For more information about privacy at The Trade Desk, visit https://www.thetradedesk.com/general/privacy-policy
+You can object to the processing of cookie data generated by The Trade Desk at any time at https://www.adsrvr.org/.
+Further information on data protection at The Trade Desk can be found at https://www.thetradedesk.com/general/privacy-policy

 Twitter Conversion Pixel

-Functions of the Twitter service are integrated on our sites.
+Our web pages include functions from the Twitter service.
 These functions are offered by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, USA.
-By using Twitter and the "Re-Tweet" function, the websites you visit are linked to your Twitter account and made known to other users.
-This data is also transmitted to Twitter.
-We would like to point out that we, as the provider of the pages, have no knowledge of the content of the data transmitted or how it is used by Twitter.
+By using Twitter and the "Re-Tweet" function, the web pages you visit are linked to your Twitter account and made known to other users.
+Data is also transmitted to Twitter.
+We would like to point out that as the provider of the pages, we have no knowledge of the content of the transmitted data or its use by Twitter.

-With the help of the "Twitter pixel" set on our pages, we can track actions by users after they have seen or clicked on a Twitter ad.
-This process is used to evaluate the effectiveness of Twitter ads for statistical and market research purposes and can help optimize future advertising.
-The data collected is anonymous to us, so we cannot draw any conclusions about the identity of the user.
-However, the data is stored and processed by Twitter so that a connection to the respective user profile is possible and Twitter can use the data for its own advertising purposes in accordance with the Twitter data protection declaration.
-You can enable Twitter and its partners to place advertisements on and off Twitter.
-A cookie can also be stored on your computer for these purposes.
-For more information, see Twitter's privacy policy at http://twitter.com/privacy.
+With the help of the "Twitter pixel" placed on our pages, we can in particular track the actions of users after they have seen or clicked on a Twitter ad.
+This process is used to evaluate the effectiveness of Twitter ads for statistical and market research purposes and can help to optimize future advertising measures.
+The data collected is anonymous to us, so we cannot draw any conclusions about the identity of the users.
+However, the data is stored and processed by Twitter so that a connection to the respective user profile is possible and Twitter can use the data for its own advertising purposes, in accordance with the Twitter privacy policy.
+You can allow Twitter and its partners to place advertisements on and outside of Twitter.
+A cookie may also be stored on your computer for these purposes.
+You can find more information about this in Twitter's privacy policy at http://twitter.com/privacy.
 Please click here if you want to prevent the function described above: Opt-Out.

 Leadinfo: